Silverstring-Predatar/confluence-syncer/README.md

 - `user`: The user that generated the access token

 - `token`: You can generate the token [here](https://id.atlassian.com/manage-profile/security/api-tokens).
 Link to [Docs](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)

+*Not required*:

+- `exclude_files`: If there are files in the folder you would want to exclude